BITSS-OPA/URAP-week-progress/04-sophia/02_week_log.md

 1. how to update a fork repo
       - https://gist.github.com/CristinaSolana/1885435 (steps are exactly like this)
       - Summarized steps, however, are as following:
-            - Open terminal
+            * Open terminal
-            - Clone your fork by putting the following command in terminal: git clone git@github.com:YOUR-USERNAME/YOUR-FORKED-REPO.git (to get the link: click the green "clone or download" button in your online github repo)
+            * Clone your fork by putting the following command in terminal:
+                  * git clone git@github.com:YOUR-USERNAME/YOUR-FORKED-REPO.git
+                  * (to get the link: click the green "clone or download" button in your online github repo)
-            - Put command: cd into/cloned/fork-repo (you can find path by draging your folder into terminal)
+            * Put command: cd into/cloned/fork-repo (you can find path by draging your folder into terminal)
-            - Put command: git remote add upstream git://github.com/ORIGINAL-DEV-USERNAME/REPO-YOU-FORKED-FROM.git git fetch upstream git pull upstream master
+            * Put commands: git remote add upstream git://github.com/ORIGINAL-DEV-USERNAME/REPO-YOU-FORKED-FROM.git git fetch upstream git pull upstream master
-            - Push in your local github desktop App
+            * Push in your local github desktop App